HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

 - After successful activation the image may be deleted if the requirements match (see Image Cleaning section).

-### Software Update Status and Progress
+### Software Update Completion Status and Progress
-Software update process can be tracked using Completion Status and Progress D-bus properties.
+Software update process can be tracked using CompletedStatus and Progress D-bus properties.

-The interface "xyz.openbmc_project.Software.Status" will be created to have Completed Status and Progress D-bus properties.
+The interface "xyz.openbmc_project.Software.CompletionStatus" will be created under "xyz.openbmc_project.oem_firmware_update" service to have CompletedStatus and Progress D-bus properties.

-Completion Status : This dbus property is used to get the software update completion status.
+CompletedStatus : This dbus property is used to get the software update completion status.
 This is boolean Dbus-property which is disabled by default and enabled only if the software update process is completed.